editor-rs/vscode-rust/doc/common_configuration_parameters.md

 This configuration parameter specifies which toolchain the extension will invoke rustup with.
 It is used for getting sysroot, installing components, invoking Cargo

 However there are few exceptions.
-Currently RLS is available for nightly hence RLS and rust-analysis are installed for the nightly toolchain.
+RLS is available in stable, beta and nightly.
+At time of writing nightly is sometimes missing RLS.

 ### nightlyToolchain